Information on applying for COVID-19 funding support for commercial airports and ground handlers in England.

 1. be either a:

-- ground handling company providing any of the handling service listed in EI Directive 96/67/EC directly to an airport user for scheduled commercial flights at a commercial airport in England, for a site or sites located in England
+- ground handling company providing, as your primary function, any of the handling service listed in EU Directive 96/67/EC directly to an airport user for scheduled commercial flights at a commercial airport in England, for a site or sites located in England

 Funding use requirements